ConfederacyOfGaia/Gaia/orcish-runes.md

 #### Bonus Proficiency

-At 1st level, you gain proficiency with tattooers tools, and can add your proficiency bonus to Performance (Dexterity) checks when using them to tattoo runes onto living flesh.
+At 1st level, you gain proficiency with calligrapher's tools, and you learn to use them to create tattoos on living flesh.
+When creating a tattoo, you can add your proficiency bonus to all related Performance (Dexterity) checks.

 #### Aura of Protection

-Also at 1st level, you learn to draw upon the protective ward created by your runes to protect yourself from harm.
-As a bonus action, or as a reaction to being hit by a weapon attack, you can spend a sorcerer spell slot of any level and cause your runes to form an aura of protection around your body.
-While this aura of protection is in effect, you have resistance to slashing, bludgeoning, and piercing damage, including the triggering damage (if it was enabled as a reaction).
-This protective aura lasts for one minute or until you dismiss it as a bonus action, and persists even if you are unconscious.
+You learn the *blade ward* and *resistance* cantrips, which are sorcerer cantrips for you.
+The range of these spells changes to self, and the casting time becomes 1 bonus action.
+They do not count against your number of sorcerer cantrips known.

-Once you gain the Font of Magic feature at 2nd level, you can choose to expend 2 sorcery points instead of a sorcerer spell slot to activate your aura of protection.
+You also learn the *absorb elements* and *shield* spells, which don't count against your number of sorcerer spells known.
+Once you reach 2nd level in this class, you can cast them by spending 1 sorcery point or by expending a spell slot.

-#### Aura of Resistance
+#### Self Mastery

-At 6th level, when your Aura of Protection is active, you have resistance to all damage types except psychic.
+At 6th level, you learn the *alter self* and *enhance ability* spells, if you don't already know them.
+They do not count against your number of sorcerer spells known.
+In addition, you can cast each of them by spending 2 sorcery points or by using a spell slot.
+If you cast them with sorcery points, they do not require concentration and have a range of self.

 #### Master Tattooer

-Also at 6th level, your mastery of tattooing tools increases.
-When you use tattooers tools on living flesh, you can add twice your proficiency bonus to your Performance (Dexterity) checks.
+Also at 6th level, your mastery of tattooing increases.
+When you use calligrapher's tools on living flesh, you can add twice your proficiency bonus to your Performance (Dexterity) checks.

 #### Improved Protective Ward